11 tips and strategies to be successful in online learning

 I hope you enjoyed this list of 11 tips to be successful when learning online.
 Helping online learners and students and set them up to success is essential at Master Your French.
 To discover more tips about learning check our article Learn French Better: 5 Keys for Success.

 To stay up to date on the latest French learning materials, connect with Master Your French on social media.
-You can follow us on Instagram @masteryourfrench, Twitter @myourfrench, YouTube at Master Your French, and with our weekly newsletter.
+You can follow us on Instagram @masteryourfrench, Twitter @myourfrench, and on YouTube at Master Your French.